About Heidi Elizabeth (aka Eli)

 She resigned from her Chair in Programming at UI in January of 2013 and held the first, charter meeting for a new chapter of WOMEN IN FILM & TELEVISION, a project under New York Women in Film and Television, called UPWIFT, or Upstate Women in Film & Television, for women professionals in the industry living and working in upstate New York.

-Now in it's fifth year, UPWIFT is going strong with new leaders, while Heidi serves on its Advisory Board as President Emeritus and Founder.
+Now in its ninth year, UPWIFT is going strong with new leaders, while Heidi serves on its Advisory Board as President Emeritus and Founder.
+It will be turning 10 on February 28, 2022.

-She is a member of the The Director List, Producer’s Guild of America, Screen Actors Guild/American Federation of Television & Radio Artists, Actors Equity Association, New York Women in Film & Television, Chicago Women in Film & Television, the University of Michigan Entertainment Coalition and Columbia University’s School of International & Public Affairs Alumni Club.
+She is a member of Film Netzwerk Berlin, ProQuote Film Germany, the Alliance of Women Directors, The Director List, the Producer's Union, the Producer’s Guild of America (participating in both the Employment & International Committees), Screen Actors Guild/American Federation of Television & Radio Artists, Actors Equity Association, New York Women in Film & Television, Founder & President Emeritus of Upstate New York Women in Film & Television (UPWIFT), Communications Chair Emeritus of the Electricity Entertainment Board of Schenectady, Programming Chair Emeritus of Upstate Independents, Chicago Women in Film & Television, the University of Michigan Alumni Club and Columbia University’s School of International & Public Affairs Alumni Club.

-Heidi holds a B.A. in Film, Theatre & German Literature from the University of Michigan's Residential College, a Certificate in German Fluency from the Goethe Institute, a Masters in International Media & Communications with a Regional Focus on the European Union from Columbia University's School of International & Public Affairs, a Graduate Training Certificate in Directing, Screenwriting and Cinematography from the Motion Picture Institute and a Certificate of Completion from the Albany-Colonie Chamber of Commerce’s Spring 2011 Entrepreneurial Bootcamp for her company Personae Entertainment.
+Heidi holds a B.A. in Film, Theatre & German Literature from the University of Michigan's Residential College, a Certificate in German Fluency from the Goethe Institute, a Masters in International Media & Communications with a Regional Focus on the European Union from Columbia University's School of International & Public Affairs, a Graduate Training Certificate in Directing, Screenwriting and Cinematography from the Motion Picture Institute, a Certificate of Completion from the Albany-Colonie Chamber of Commerce’s Spring 2011 Entrepreneurial Bootcamp for her company Personae Entertainment, an Advanced Screenwriting Professional Programs Certificate from the University of California, Los Angeles' School of Film, Theater & Television, and, as of April 2021, a Masters of Business Administration, specializing in Management from Eastern Michigan University's College of Business.